Glynis Ridley’s novel The Discovery of Jeanne Baret is A Story of Science, the High Seas, and the First Woman to Circumnavigate the Globe

 As they skirted a guano-encrusted beach colony of tens of thousands of the birds, Baret, Commerson, and the prince likely crossed paths with one or more of the two-foot-high penguins running full tilt in its distinctive side-to-side gait as it headed back to its onshore nest.
 A more improbable grouping is hard to imagine, as these eighteenth-century travelers — a woman dressed as a man, a man pretending not to know that his assistant was a woman, and a second man dressed more richly than most women — stared down at a black-and-white bird under half their height that defied them to go any further.
 Between the austere color palette of the penguin and the brilliant velvet of the prince, the strait has perhaps never hosted a meeting of greater contrasts.

 In The Discovery of Jeanne Baret Glynis Ridley does not glorify the acts of this woman or her fellow adventurers.
-She presents the unpleasant aspects of history in context but retains an objectivity that I respected.
+She presents the unpleasant aspects of history in context and retains a researcher’s objectivity.
+A fascinating read.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5